oxfordroadmapping/country-profiles-clean-up-zh_hant/east-n-southeast-asia/mongolia.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 475,000 (2022 est.)
+- `總訂閱數`: 475,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 14 (2022 est.)
+- `每100名居民訂閱數`: 14 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 4.836 million (2022 est.)
+- `總訂閱數`: 4.836 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 142 (2022 est.)
+- `每100名居民訂閱數`: 142 (2022 est.)

 ### 電信系統
-- `general assessment`: liberalized and competitive telecoms market comprises of a number of operators; fixed-line penetration increased steadily in the years to 2018 as more people took on fixed-line access for voice calls and to access copper-based broadband services; the number of lines fell in 2019, and again and more sharply in 2020, partly through the economic consequences of the pandemic (GDP fell 5.3% in 2020, year-on-year) and partly due to the migration to the mobile platform and to VoIP; fixed broadband penetration remains low, mainly due to a limited number of fixed lines and the dominance of the mobile platform; the attraction of fixed broadband as a preferred access where it is available is waning as the mobile networks are upgraded with greater capacity and capabilities; the growing popularity of mobile broadband continues to underpin overall broadband and telecom sector growth, with Mongolia’s market very much being dominated by mobile services, supported by widely available LTE; this will largely determine and shape the future direction of Mongolia’s developing digital economy (2021)
+- `總體評估`: liberalized and competitive telecoms market comprises of a number of operators; fixed-line penetration increased steadily in the years to 2018 as more people took on fixed-line access for voice calls and to access copper-based broadband services; the number of lines fell in 2019, and again and more sharply in 2020, partly through the economic consequences of the pandemic (GDP fell 5.3% in 2020, year-on-year) and partly due to the migration to the mobile platform and to VoIP; fixed broadband penetration remains low, mainly due to a limited number of fixed lines and the dominance of the mobile platform; the attraction of fixed broadband as a preferred access where it is available is waning as the mobile networks are upgraded with greater capacity and capabilities; the growing popularity of mobile broadband continues to underpin overall broadband and telecom sector growth, with Mongolia’s market very much being dominated by mobile services, supported by widely available LTE; this will largely determine and shape the future direction of Mongolia’s developing digital economy (2021)
-- `domestic`: fixed-line teledensity of 12 per 100; mobile-cellular subscribership is 140 per 100 persons (2021)
+- `國內`: fixed-line teledensity of 12 per 100; mobile-cellular subscribership is 140 per 100 persons (2021)
-- `international`: country code - 976; satellite earth stations - 7 (2016)
+- `國際的`: country code - 976; satellite earth stations - 7 (2016)

 ### 廣播媒體
 following a law passed in 2005, Mongolia's state-run radio and TV provider converted to a public service provider; also available are 68 radio and 160 TV stations, including multi-channel satellite and cable TV providers; transmissions of multiple international broadcasters are available (2019)